 As with simple group-memberships, we can expect some of our roles to be largely incidental and of little consequence, while others may come closer to being an expression of our real identity.
 We'll come back to the latter when we take up the intriguing concept of our svadharma.
 But whatever this may be, groups and roles, however important they may be to us, still do not say everything about who we are: when we look on a lazy Sunday morning out of the window and gaze at the passing clouds, have we no identity?
 Who are we then?

 As we have seen in our discussion of names, possessions, groups and roles, others tend to play a major role in our lives.
 Humans are social creatures and only few amongst us are predominantly ”on our own“.

 Most of us continue to relate to others in our thoughts and feelings long after we have parted physically.
 It is thus not surprising that humans tend to experience and define themselves not only in terms of their group-memberships and roles but also, and often more strongly, in terms of their relationships.

-Relationships are so important in our life that we will devote a separate chapter to them [INTERNAL REF].
-However, if you want to get some idea of the roles relationships play in your life right now, you may like to do the assignment in the side-block.
+If you want to get some idea of the roles relationships play in your life right now, you may like to do the assignment in the side-block.